 Brownie ice cream cupcakes have a brownie layer topped with chocolate malt frozen custard, whipped cream and a malt ball for a cool fun summer dessert.

 Having a summer birthday is kind of a bummer when you are a kid.
 You don’t get to celebrate at school with your friends.
 But having a summer birthday in July in Las Vegas is brutal.
 It’s super hot and usually everyone has left town.

 The best part about summer birthdays, or any celebration, is making ice cream desserts.
 It’s too hot to bake a cake or cupcakes.
 You can make a Chocolate Peanut Butter Ice Cream Cake , of course.
 But cupcakes are just so fun!
 Add a layer of homemade brownies and you have a super fun summer treat.

 Brownie Ice Cream Cupcakes

 I first saw ice cream cupcakes at an ice cream shop.
 Of course, the price was exorbitant.
 I did some investigating to see what was in them and they are basically a layer of cake with ice cream on top.
 That’s easy enough.

-Use 1 Tablespoon of batter in each cupcake, bake and allow to cool completely.
+Using paper liners helps make sure the ice cream cupcakes come out of the tin easily.
+Make a layer of brownie using 1 Tablespoon of batter in each cupcake, bake and allow to cool completely.